SunnySpriwind/CryptoCurrency_Web/README.md

 # CryptoCurrency_Web
 This is a web app for graduation project at the University of Glasgow.
+The only codes part is uploaded and files about documents are not uploaded